jhpyle/docassemble/_docs/functions.md

 [scheduled tasks] are different in that they are triggered at monthly, weekly, daily, or hourly intervals, rather than being triggered by the user.

+Another difference is that [scheduled tasks] are always run by a [special user], and this requires that server-side encryption be disabled in the interview.
+These restrictions do not apply to [background processes].

 # Geographic functions